ElleLeonne/Lightning-ReLoRA/README.md

 # Lightning-ReLoRA
-A public implementation of the ReLoRA pretraining method, built on Lightning-AI's Pytorch Lightning suite.
+A public implementation of the ReLoRA pretraining method (https://github.com/Guitaricet/relora), built on Lightning-AI's Pytorch Lightning suite.

 This repository is stil under construction.